mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ### Global journey timeout {#global_timeout}

 In addition to the [timeout](#timeout_and_error) used in journey activities, there is also a global journey timeout which is not displayed in the interface and cannot be changed.
 This timeout will stop the progress of individuals in the journey 30 days after they enter.
 This means that an individual's journey cannot last longer than 30 days.
-After the 30 day timeout period, the individual's data is deleted.
+After the 30-day timeout period, the individual's data is deleted.
 Individuals still flowing in the journey at the end of the timeout period will be stopped and they will be taken into account as errors in reporting.

 >[!NOTE]
 >